Leonard Shockley: Apprehension

 Leonard and Harold returned to their home, where they were arrested at 9:15 PM, about eight hours after the murder.
 They still had Hearne's blood on them, and their car had blood in it as well.
-Investigators took them to the police station in Georgetown, Delaware, where they both separately confessed to their involvement in the crime.
+Investigators took them to the police station in Georgetown, Delaware, where they separately confessed to their involvement in the crime.
 They submitted statements that only slightly varied from each other.
 In Leonard's statement, both he and Harold attacked Sarah Hearne; Leonard also confessed to stabbing the victim and cutting her throat.
 In Harold's confession, he contended that Leonard entered the store while he stayed in the car and waited.
 When he heard "scrambling" in the store, he went in to investigate and found Leonard on the floor with the victim after having cut her throat; Harold claimed that he then pulled Leonard off of the victim and left the store with him.
 The two disposed of several pieces of evidence before returning home, including several articles of clothing containing extensive bloodstains from the victim.

 Afterwards, both were transferred to Maryland for trial.